Sibyx/django-imap-backend/README.md

 [![PyPI version](https://badge.fury.io/py/django-imap-backend.svg)](https://badge.fury.io/py/django-imap-backend)

-IMAP back-end for `django.core.mail` package, aimed for uploading messages to specif mailbox, instead of sending it over SMTP (or other Django email backend).
+IMAP back-end for `django.core.mail` package, aimed for uploading messages to specif mailboxes, instead of sending it over SMTP (or other Django email backend).
 Useful for debugging without fancy services like [mailtrap.io](https://mailtrap.io/).
 Library is capable of uploading messages to multiple accounts at once (one email to multiple mailboxes or accounts).